 How is Skateistan funded?

 Skateistan is funded through major donors, foundations, fundraisers, donations and sales of Skateistan merchandise.
 Skateistan is especially fortunate to have the ongoing core support from the Embassy of Denmark in both Afghanistan and South Africa.
-Other current major donors include the Finnish Embassy in Kabul, the Swiss Agency for Development and Cooperation (SDC), and the German Federal Foreign Office.
+Other current major donors include the Finnish Embassy in Kabul, the Swiss Agency for Development and Cooperation (SDC), the Embassy of the United States in Kabul, and the German Federal Foreign Office.
 In 2009 Skateistan opened its first skatepark in Kabul, Afghanistan.
 Funding for the skatepark came from the German Federal Foreign Office, the Danish Embassy in Kabul, the Canadian Embassy in Kabul and Architecture for Humanity.
 To date Skateistan’s running costs have been funded by the Norwegian and Danish Embassies, fundraisers and donations.
 The construction of Skateistan’s second skatepark facility in Mazar-e-Sharif was fully funded by the German Federal Foreign Office.

 Where does the money go?

 Skateistan’s total running costs in Afghanistan were 149,384 USD in 2009, 178,521 USD in 2010, 342,456 USD in 2011 and 508,551 USD in 2012.
 Over that time Skateistan’s registered students have increased from 40 to 400 a week, with an additional 150 students weekly in Cambodia.
 Skateistan’s running costs include learning materials, school supplies, student meals, student transport, emergency medical supplies, wages and accommodation for the international staff and volunteers.
 Skateistan has major sponsorships that provide most of the necessary sporting equipment.
 Skateistan’s Afghanistan organization undergoes an independent audit every year.

 Skateistan is growing.
 In 2012 Skateistan opened it's first facility in Phnom Penh, Cambodia.
 In May 2013 Skateistan opened a second Afghan facility in Mazar-e-Sharif.
 In 2014 Skateistan launched a new project in Johannesburg, South Africa.

 How can you help?